2010 Indianapolis 500: Sunday May 23 – Bump Day

-With two minutes left in the day, Jay Howard made his third and final attempt, in order to keep Tracy off the track.
-Howard's effort, however, was slower than the bubble speed.
+With less than two minutes to go, Jay Howard's team formally withdrew his speed and he pulled away for his third and final attempt.
+Howard was trying to use up time and keep Tracy off the track, but at the same time, was now tasked with bumping his way back into the lineup.
+The move re-instated Sebastián Saavedra's car to 33rd position.
+Howard's effort, however, was too slow.
 The 6 o'clock gun fired with Tracy still waiting in line.
-When Tracy withdrew his earlier attempt (223.892 mph), Sebastián Saavedra's car was re-instated to 33rd position, and he held on to make the field, while lying in a hospital bed.
-For the shoestring budget Bryan Herta Autosport team, the day was remembered as the "Bump Day Miracle."
+Sebastián Saavedra shockingly made the field while he was lying in a hospital bed.
+For the shoestring budget Bryan Herta Autosport team, the day (which coincidentally was Bryan Herta's 40th birthday), was remembered as the "Bump Day Miracle".

-Milka Duno made three attempts during the day, and none were run to completion.
-Jaques Lazier, who took over at the Foyt team, found little speed in his three attempts, and also missed the field.
+Milka Duno made three attempts during the afternoon, and none were run to completion.
+Jaques Lazier, who was a last-minute replacement at the Foyt team, failed to reach the necessary speed in his three attempts.
+On his last attempt, Lazier's car was so loose, he nearly crashed in turn three on his warm-up lap.
 Howard and Tracy, however, were the heartbreak stories of the day.
 After qualifying closed, Andretti Autosport decided to replace Tony Kanaan's qualified back-up car with the primary machine.
 The decision forced Kanaan to move to the 33rd position, but since he had qualified 32nd, it was a drop of only one spot on the grid.